vivocha/bot-sdk/README.md

 ## BotManager

-A Bot Manager is a registry microservice, which basically provides two main functionalities:
+A Bot Manager is a bot registry microservice, which basically provides two main functionalities:

-1. allows to register an undefined number of `BotAgent`s;
+1. it allows to register an undefined number of `BotAgent`s;
-2. exposes a Web API to send messages and receive responses to/from `BotAgent`s, acting as a gateway using a normalized interface.
+2. it exposes a Web API to send messages and receive responses to/from `BotAgent`s, acting as a gateway using a normalized interface.

 ### Registering a Bot Agent